 Right Slap bang in the Centre of Times Square Bar-54 is a welcome relief from the hustle and bustle below.
 With a great menu of Cocktails Beers, Whiskeys, Wines, and Spirits, it’s a great place to relax after fighting the crowds.
 54 Stories up it’s pretty high but in the densely clustered heart of Midtown, it’s not actually high enough to get up above the rest.
 But still offer fantastic views actually looking down on Times Square.

 In Winter you can rent the “bubble” an inflatable dome that shields you from the elements.
 You will need to shell out over $100 for a bottle of bubbly to be allowed in though but for a special treat, it’s not too bad.
-Price, in general, are at the wincing level. $26 cocktails which are fantastic is at the upper end of our tolerance …even with the bucket list location!
+Price, in general, is at the wincing level. $26 cocktails which are fantastic are at the upper end of our tolerance …even with the bucket list location!

-Reservations are not essential but recommended if you don’t want to miss out.
+Reservations are not essential but are recommended if you don’t want to miss out.
 The Bar opens for New Year’s Eve and you can see the Ball Drop from the Roof.
 The chances of a reservation are fairly slim though and expect to pay $$$$$’s for access to the private New Years Eve Party

 Bar 13 NYC